Preparing to attend Supreme Court

 - sign language interpreters or real-time captioning for people who are deaf or hard of hearing.

 These services are free.
-For more information, see Court Interpreters on the Ministry of Justice website.
+For more information, see Court Interpreters on the Attorney General website.

 Arrange for disability accommodation